 Include a table that identifies the location in the COL where the ITAAC are addressed for a specific COL holder, and the ITAAC number.
 Appendix D of this IMC provides a template and additional guidance.

-Once the inspectors make a determination that the finding or unresolved item (URI) is material to the acceptance criteria of the ITAAC, and therefore an ITAAC finding, the inspectors should provide a concise, clear statement explaining why the nonconformance or URI is material to the ITAAC acceptance criteria, provide the acceptance criteria and a statement explaining why the ITAAC acceptance criteria is impacted by the performance deficiency.
+Once the inspectors make a determination that the finding or unresolved item (URI) is material to the acceptance criteria of the ITAAC, and therefore an ITAAC finding, the inspectors should provide a concise, clear statement explaining why the nonconformance or URI is material to the ITAAC acceptance criteria, provide the acceptance criteria, and a statement explaining why the ITAAC acceptance criteria is impacted by the performance deficiency.
 The inspectors must clearly list the component(s) affected by the ITAAC finding.

 F.6 ITAAC FINDING CRITERIA